MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 double bandWidth = upper[0] - lower[0];

-• Narrow band width: the market may be stagnant
+• Narrow band width -> the market may be stagnant

-• Wide band width: the market may be active
+• Wide band width -> the market may be active

-7.8 What is the difference between iBands and iCustom?
+7.8 What Is the Difference Between iBands and iCustom?

 iBands is a function that calls the standard Bollinger Bands indicator built into MetaTrader.

-For standard Bollinger Bands, iBands is simpler and easier to use.
-For custom calculation logic, use iCustom.
+When using standard Bollinger Bands, iBands is simpler and easier to handle.